The world

 Complicate, reinvent, shift

-Dig deeper, the holes fill with black gold, and develop develop at the speed horses can’t catch.
-Blind to the cracks that fissure and micro-tectonic the foundations where foundations rest.
+Dig deeper, the holes fill with black gold, and develop develop at speeds horses can’t gallop.
+Blind to the cracks that fissure and micro-tectonic the foundations where foundations mingle.

 and framed forest to hang pulverized rock and cardboard and paint, and chemicals to keep it all from being returned to the earth.